jasonbot/weblog/content/weblog/vignettes.md

 One particularly wise adult (somewhere around 1996) took me aside and said, "You know, you're lucky you _enjoy_ programming, because you won't be able to make a living on it in the future.
 Doing it for love over money is a good idea."

-"Coding is over, with Object Oriented programming one person who is _much smarter than any of us could hope to be_ will develop the library just _once_ and we will all use it gonig forward, forever.
+"Coding is over, with Object Oriented programming one person who is _much smarter than any of us could hope to be_ will develop the library just _once_ and we will all use it going forward, forever.
 Once a problem is solved it never needs solving again.

 "In 5 years there's going to be a library of objects, like books on a bookshelf, and every software problem will be solved by business people just snapping the object libraries they need together like LEGOs.
 They won't need you at all."